Braces Are a Big Step

 Orthodontics Tips for Athletes

 In case of a sports emergency, immediately check your mouth and appliances for any damage.
-If you notice any loose teeth or appliance, contact our office right away!
+If you notice any loose teeth or appliances, contact our office right away!
 You may also use wax to cover discomfort spots while waiting to be seen.

 Can You Play An Instrument With Braces?